Cochlear Implants for Hearing Loss

 Cochlear implant evaluation

-The purpose of the cochlear implant evaluation is to obtain a comprehensive view of how an individual is performing with optimally fit hearing aids so we can determine if a surgical approach is best suited for the patient.
 The evaluation does not mean you must have surgery.
 During the process we obtain diagnostic information to determine implant candidacy based on FDA criteria.
-We also work with the patient, the patient’s support system and our multidisciplinary team to determine the best care for individual.
+We also work with the patient, the patient’s support system and our multidisciplinary team to determine the best care individuals.
 We ensure each patient is well informed and comfortable with their decision.

 If you decide not to be a cochlear implant candidate at the time of your evaluation, we will create a plan for your hearing healthcare.
 We are also able to re-evaluate in the future should a patient’s hearing change and/or if FDA criteria expand.
 Our cochlear evaluation process involves the following protocol: